NewYaroslav/log-it-cpp/README.md

 ```cpp
 #define LOGIT_USE_FMT_LIB
 ```

+## Documentation

+Detailed documentation for LogIt++, including API reference and usage examples, can be found [here](https://newyaroslav.github.io/log-it-cpp/).

 ## License
 This library is licensed under the MIT License.
 See the [LICENSE](https://github.com/NewYaroslav/log-it-cpp/blob/main/LICENSE) file in the repository for more details.